jd-aig/multimodal-product-summarization-challenge/README.md

 <a name="award"/>

 ## Award
+The top 3 participating teams will be certificated by NLPCC and CCF-NLP, as well as cash rewards.

 The first prize (*1): ￥3000

 The second prize (*1): ￥2000

 The third prize (*1): ￥1000

-The top 3 participating teams will be certificated by NLPCC and CCF-NLP.

 <a name="Important_Dates"/>